 This syndrome is most often caused by inherited mutations in the gene for p53 (TP53, a tumor suppressor gene).
 A normal gene for p53 stops the growth of abnormal cells.
 It can also be caused by mutations in a gene called CHEK2.

 Genetic counseling and testing

 People with a strong family history of cancer may want to find out about their genetic makeup.
 This knowledge may help the person or other family members in planning health care for the future.
 Since inherited mutations affect all cells of a person's body, they can often be identified by genetic testing that is done on blood samples.
 Genetic counseling and testing may be recommended for some people with a strong family history of cancer.
-For more information on genetic testing, refer to our document Genetic Testing: What You Need to Know.
+For more information on genetic testing, refer to Understanding Genetic Testing for Cancer.

 Along with the American Cancer Society, other sources of information and support include:

 Toll-free number: 1-800-4-CANCER (1-800-422-6237)